dbp-osel/EMATS/README.md

 ## Advanced Code
-  For reproducibility and additonal training, code has been provided for both preprocessing of TUEG EEG and model training.
+  For reproducibility and additional training, code has been provided for both preprocessing of TUEG EEG and model training.
   ### Preprocessing code:
   - PreGetData: Support function.
 Only needed if PreData2020122213119.xlsx is needed to be rerun.
     - Creates an excel spreadsheet from a local copy to the TUEG database v.1.1.0 and v.1.2.0